Joseph D. Romano, PhD

 Computational toxinology (not 'toxicology') is the use of computers to discover new characteristics from venoms and the molecules that comprise venoms, especially for the purpose of discovering new drugs.

 My hobbies include skiing, retro computing, speedrunning, jazz (I play piano and trumpet), and visiting breweries / trying craft beer.
-I like to try my hand at brewing my own beer on occasion (mostly pale ales, but I'd like to work my skill up to German lagers).
+I like to try my hand at brewing my own beer on occasion (mostly pale ales so far, but I'd like to work my skill up to German lagers).

 I've recently begun the task of restoring an old Atari 800XL to "like new" condition, which is providing a great opportunity to learn about electronic component testing and repair.